Suri312006/undergradthesis/4-secctx.typ

 The original Twizzler paper @twizzler, and the following security paper go into more detail about the philosophy behind why enforcement works this way, such as the performance benefits of letting programs access objects directly without kernel involvement, etc.

+//TODO: may be worth summarizing a few more bits here
+// doesnt have to be super detailed or anything but its better to havea ... thing tie together
+// than and a parathere with "etc"
+//
+// eg. recovering posix semantics and why thats desirable, allowing for
+// "contained" threads, ...
+//
+// basically talk more about stuff from the original twizzler paper about why this style of enforcement
+// is good, its fine to benefit

 #load-bib(read("refs.bib"))